 Phase 4 will only be achieved once the threat of COVID-19 has been significantly diminished through widespread vaccination, broad successful treatment, evidence of community immunity, or the equivalent.

 Consistent with other provinces, Alberta has adopted a staged approach to reopening businesses and services, announced on April 30, 2020 as the Province’s its Relaunch Strategy in responding to the COVID-19 pandemic (available here).
 The approach involves three stages, with the first having commenced on May 14.
 Stage 2 began on Friday, June 12.

 The Relaunch Strategy included some preliminary actions to prioritize the resumption of certain health services and access to certain outdoor activities on an immediate basis.
 This included the resumption of certain scheduled, non-urgent surgeries; access to health service providers such as dentists; and the re-opening of campsites and golf courses.

-- Limited reopening of certain businesses including, for example, retail business (e.g. clothing), some personal services (e.g. hairstyling and barber shops), daycares and summer camps (with limits on occupancy), and restaurants (limited to table service at 50% capacity).
-Specific exceptions for the Cities of Calgary and Brooks apply;
+- Limited reopening of certain businesses including, for example, retail business (e.g. clothing), some personal services (e.g. hairstyling and barber shops), daycares and summer camps (with limits on occupancy), and restaurants (with no bar service and public seating limited at 50% capacity); and

-- In-school classes for K to 12 students will not be resumed and gatherings of more than 15 people will continue to be prohibited.
+- In-school classes for K to 12 students have not resumed and gatherings of more than 15 people will continue to be prohibited.

-- Additional businesses will be allowed to resume operations with physical distancing requirements and other public health guidelines in place.
-Restaurants, cafés, lounges and bars continuing to operate at reduced capacity; and
+- Additional businesses were allowed to resume operations with physical distancing requirements and other public health guidelines in place including, wellness services, personal services, and movie theatres;

 - Timing will depend on the success of the earlier stages; and

-- Will involve fully reopening all businesses, services and the resumption of mass gatherings (e.g. festivals, concerts, sporting events, industry conferences, nightclubs, gyms, pools and recreation centres) with some restrictions.
+- Will involve fully reopening all businesses, services and the resumption of mass gatherings with some restrictions.

 The Government of Alberta has been clear that progressing through the different stages of the Relaunch Strategy is conditional on keeping infection rates within the capacity of the healthcare system.
 During each stage of the relaunch, hygiene practices and physical distancing requirements will continue to apply.